scenariomartin/EnglishWords/words.md

  masculine
 bone :fracture  [ˈfræktʃə(r)] :plaster nv :cement ,he tried to plaster on a smile now and then.
-:pelvis ,wide pelvis [ˈpelvɪs] fingertip tumour cancer
+:pelvis ,wide pelvis [ˈpelvɪs] spine ,the spine near the site of the fracture. fingertip tumour cancer
        cancel ,is she gonna cancel on me again?